• Skip to primary navigation

 • In that directory, create a folder named \bin

-This folder is the location in which you’ll download your PuTTY files.
+This newly created folder is the location in which you’ll download your PuTTY files.

 Note: It doesn’t actually matter where you download the files, but adding this directory makes it easier to keep track of the files.